 ‘Thank you so much for all that you have helped our students with – it has been extremely valuable to all of them.
 They have all grown in confidence and their skill base has widened.’
 Tracey, Birkett House Seniors support

 ‘It gave me a lot of confidence.
 I learnt to talk better with people, work as part of a team and arrive on time each week.
 I really enjoyed meeting other people and feeling connected and useful.’
 Sohail

 ‘Being on Experts by Experience has been a good experience and could help me with a job in the future.
 It’s given me the courage to want to do something, mix with other people and not stay at home getting bored.
 I have come a long way and I can do so much more than before.
 I can work on my own now but help is there if I need it.’
 Adam

 Who can join

-Unemployed adults aged 18+ with learning difficulties, physical disabilities or mental health needs.
+Unemployed adults aged 18+ with learning difficulties, physical disabilities, mental health or other needs.

 How to join

 Through your support organisation, or as a self-referral, by completing a Referral Form here.